animal-tree/Writing-stuff/BadStuff48-quick-theory-of-everything.md

 —————————————

 Sam, you have done enough.
-Go home.
+Go home.</br>
 No Mr. Frodo.
 We are going to Mt.
 Doom.
 And we will destroy this ring.